vidhi-khare26/MLAssignment2/README.md

 __Observation__ : Difference is unnoticeable here even after very close observations.
-Also it could also be observed through the size of images which are almost equivalent (Quantized Image Size: 1.2 MB, Original Image Size: 1.88 MB).
+To differentiate we can observe the size of both the images which are clearly not equivalent, this is due to compression that happened while quantizing the image.
+(Quantized Image = 440 KB, Original Image = 1.88 MB)

 __Codebook__